-- Commitment of a criminal offence against or related to children, adults in need or at risk, or other vulnerable individuals. - Behaving towards children, adults in need or at risk, or other vulnerable individuals, in a manner that indicates they are unsuitable to work with them. - Where an allegation or concern arises about a member of staff from their private life such as perpetration of domestic abuse or where inadequate steps have been taken to protect vulnerable individuals from the impact of violence or abuse.

-Where an allegation of abuse is made against someone closely associated with a member of staff such as a partner, member of the family or other household member.
+- An allegation of a criminal offence against or related to children, adults in need or at risk, or other vulnerable individuals. - Behaving towards children, adults in need or at risk, or other vulnerable individuals, in a manner that indicates they are unsuitable to work with them. - An allegation or concern about a member of staff from their private life such as perpetration of domestic abuse, or where inadequate steps have been taken by them to protect vulnerable individuals from the impact of violence or abuse. - An allegation of abuse made against someone closely associated with a member of staff such as a partner, member of the family or other household member.

-In such cases the safety of the child, adults in need or at risk, or other vulnerable individual, is of paramount importance.
+In such cases the safety of the child, adult in need or at risk, or other vulnerable individual, is of paramount importance.
 Immediate safeguarding action may be required.
 Any concern that child or vulnerable adult may be at risk of harm or abuse, must immediately be reported.
-The concern will be reported to the staff member's line manager and the designated OPCC safeguarding lead in the first instance, who should take advice from the Local Authority Designated Officer (LADO).
+The concern will be reported to the staff member's line manager and the OPCC designated safeguarding lead in the first instance, who should take advice from the Local Authority Designated Officer (LADO) if the matter relates to a child.
 A police investigation of a possible criminal offence may be required and if appropriate disciplinary action/suspension pending investigation will be considered in line with the complaint's policy.